WISE-Developers/wise_demo/README.md

-# WISE 1.0.0-beta Demo
+# WISE 1.0.x-beta Demo

-This is a simple container that can:
+## What it does

+This will spin up 2 containers, one on Ubuntu 20.04 FOCAL and one on Ubuntu 22.04 and will sue the most recent release or developer release of WISE 1.x.x

+These are simple containers that:

-- Run the wise engine for a single re-defined model (FGMJ File) and writes its outputs to the shared folder only the main branch is using the CICD Build pipeline. to use these tests/demo in your environment:
+- Run the wise engine for a single well-defined model (FGMJ File) and writes its outputs to the shared folder.

+## How to use it

+To use these tests/demo in your environment:
 - clone the repo
 - checkout the  wise_latest branch to work with the most recent release of WISE.
 - edit the ```.env``` file and change the HOST_DATA_FOLDER section: